 Wikipedia and several other online sources state that the term is a derivative of the term ‘hot racking’ used by naval officers who shared bunks for shifts.
 The term ‘hot desking’ became popular in the late 1980’s and early 1990’s.

-One of my friends (Simon Latham from Wolverhampton Council) recently shared an article via twitter which explained that open plan offices were 66% less productive than private offices due to the extra noise, Julian Treasure provides some examples of how noise affects us in his TED talk.
+A friend recently shared an article via twitter which explained that open plan offices were 66% less productive than private offices due to the extra noise, Julian Treasure provides some examples of how noise affects us in his TED talk.
 I wondered whether similar research had been undertaken into hot desking?

 It seems several universities and the Institute of Work Psychology have carried out studies but the papers do not seem to be public, I did find an extract from a research paper by Kate Bonsall on the subject though.